British Shorthair Cat Health Issues & Prevention

 British Shorthairs are predisposed to several health conditions including HCM, obesity, diabetes.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair has specific care needs shaped by its genetics and build.
 For those considering the British Shorthair, the breed's combination of moderate shedding, low activity level, and known health predispositions forms the essential baseline for informed ownership.

 Genetic Screening